-The monitoring of the standards of the children's work and of the quality of teaching in ICT is the responsibility of the ICT subject leader and the Leadership Team.
-The ICT subject leader is also responsible for supporting colleagues in the teaching of ICT, for keeping informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.
+The monitoring of the standards of the children's work and of the quality of teaching of computing is the responsibility of the Computing Subject Leader and the Leadership Team.
+The computing subject leader is also responsible for supporting colleagues in the teaching of computing, for keeping informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.